Women's Army Corps: First steps

-"The War Department initially made no provision for the use of women in the last war with the exception of the Army Nurse Corps...
-However, the services of women were found to be so necessary overseas and in posts, camps and bureaus in the United States that before the World War was over, a large group of women were serving with the Army in unorganized and uncoordinated groups, hastily and inefficiently recruited, under little if any discipline, and with no military status or recognition."
+The War Department initially made no provision for the use of women in the last war with the exception of the Army Nurse Corps...
+However, the services of women were found to be so necessary overseas and in posts, camps and bureaus in the United States that before the World War was over, a large group of women were serving with the Army in unorganized and uncoordinated groups, hastily and inefficiently recruited, under little if any discipline, and with no military status or recognition.

-The WAAF was later renamed as the Women's Army Auxiliary Corps (WAAC), which Rogers opposed.
+The WAAF was later renamed as the Women's Army Auxiliary Corps (WAAC), to more closely match the British World War I organization.